 St Cajetan Church at Assagao dates back to 1776 CE.
 It is one of 23 churches built by Portuguese in Bardez to spread Christianity.
 The church bell that was installed in 1910 CE weighs 460 kgs.
 It was made in England, transported to Mormugao Port in Goa.
 From there it was ported to Chapora from where it reached this Church.

 A little hike on the hill opposite the St Cajetan Church will take you to a tapering pillar standing alone among the wild trees.
 My guides told me that it is an ancient pillar, probably put up as a marker by the travelers.
 There is no inscription.
-The cement work on top makes it took fairly new, but I was told that is a part of the recent restoration.
+The cement work on top makes it look fairly new, but I was told that is a part of the recent restoration.
 Seems like a rural milestone to guide the travelers, but then there should be some more of them.

 The path on the hill leads to a plateau on top and then to next villages.

 On the way, we stopped at the house where the Bollywood film Finding Fanny was shot.
-We stopped at Felly’s home and saw his open air Spa.
+We stopped at Felly’s home and saw his open-air Spa.
 As I walked back to the car, I felt I have had an intimate conversation with Assagao.

 However, it is the lovely old trees of this lovely village that I would remember the most and this is what I would come back to Assagao for.